dtekcth/data101/src/beginner/git/basics.md

 use one we've created earlier in the book.
 In VSCode, to graphically initialize a repo we will enter the source control menu in the activity bar.
 It's the third one from the top.
-Here you can press the "Initialize Repository" button and magically you will now have an empty git repository!
+Here you can press the "Initialize Repository" button and magically you will now have an empty Git repository!

 ![The source control pane](/Assets/git/source-control.png)

 To do the same in a terminal we first have to open one in VSCode.
-To open one in using the command palette, press !kbd[!ctrl+shift+P] and type in "Create new terminal".
+To open one using the command palette, press !kbd[!ctrl+shift+P] and type in "Create new terminal".
 The terminal will by default open in the folder you have open in VSCode but you can move around as usual with `cd` and create directories with `mkdir`.
-To intialize your repository write in `git init` and press Enter.
+To intialize your repository, write `git init` and press Enter.
 You'll get a little text blurb saying `Initialized empty Git repository in /Path/to/current/directory/.git/`.
-If you now type in `ls -a` you can see that you have a .git folder here which is what you want!
+If you now type in `ls -a` you can see that you have a `.git` folder here which is what you want!

 ## Your first commit

 Onto your first change!
 In Git your changes are grouped into a _commit_.
-While you're working on your files the basic idea is that you commit each time you want to save a state you might want to come back to in the future.
+While you're working on your files, the basic idea is that you commit each time you want to save a state you might want to come back to in the future.
 In the beginning, while you're still learning, this might be each time you and your lab partner feel done for the day.
 Over time, as you get more used to version